-Overdrive is easily one of the most commonly used pedal-types on the market.
-The most popular overdrive unit ever created is the Ibanez TS 808 Tubescreamer, which you can grab off of Amazon for a cheap price.
+Overdrive is easily one of the most commonly used pedal types on the market.
+The most popular overdrive unit ever created is the Ibanez TS 808 Tubescreamer.
 There are other units on the market as well, but the Tubescreamer is probably the most popular.

 Guitar Overdrive Pedals Explained

 The Ibanez TS 808 Overdrive pedal explains what overdrive is right in its title.
 It’s a “Tubescreamer.”
 As I already said in passing above, a tube amplifier can be played loud enough or pushed to the point where the guitar signal will actually start to crackle, distort, and make a sound that’s called “overdrive.”

 It’s because the signal is being pushed to the limit; it has been “overdriven,” or maxed out, to the point that the amplifier can no longer handle it.
 And an overdrive pedal basically imitates this sound, but of course, it doesn’t actually push the amp to its limit.

 Overdrive is accomplished by the manufacturer by inserting clipping diodes in the audio circuit, and it pushes the signal slightly above the threshold right inside the unit, which means you don’t have to play your guitar so loud with an amplifier to achieve the same effect.

 If you were to actually drive a tube amplifier to the point of distortion without using an overdrive or distortion pedal, you would have to play your guitar so loud that a lot of people in the area would likely be pretty upset with you.